cenk-celik/cenk-celik.github.io/_pages/about.md

 I'm a Research Fellow at [Genetics Institute](https://www.ucl.ac.uk/biosciences/gee/ucl-genetics-institute) and [Department of Genetics, Evolution & Environment](https://www.ucl.ac.uk/biosciences/gee), [University College London](https://www.ucl.ac.uk/).
 I study tumour mass dormancy and G0 arrest in the context of cancer evolution using bulk and single-cell RNA sequencing datasets.

 Using cutting-edge bioinformatics tools, I also interrogate cellular interactome and their putative implications in cancer evolution.
-Together, I aim to integrate transcriptomics data with spatial architecture.
+Together, I aim to integrate transcriptomics data with the spatial architecture of tumours.